mohitjain/mohitjain/_posts/2012-10-26-complete-guide-to-setup-a-rails-server.md

 layout: post
 comments: true
 permalink: /2012/10/complete-guide-to-setup-a-rails-server/
 summary: extra_long
 categories: Server
 ---

-**This guide is written by Mohit Jain (http://codebeerstartups.com).
-It worked fine for me in more than 15 deployments.
-Use this guide at your own risk, if your server explode, it will not be my fault ;-)**
+**It worked fine for me in more than 15 deployments.
+Use this guide at your own risk, if your server explodes, it will not be my fault ;-)**

 *If something went wrong, drop me message, I will try to help you :)*